Guide To Buying Stairlifts

 Which is the best stairlift for you?

-There are various types of stairlift and it is important that you choose the one which best suits your current needs, as well as consider how your health and home may change in the future.
+There are various types of stairlift and it is important that you choose the one which best suits your current and future needs.

 These are the most popular model of stairlift, where the user can sit comfortably on a seat that swivels at the top of the stairs to make it easier to go from sitting to standing.
 It is recommended that if you are in need of a mobility aid that is bigger than a walking stick, then make sure you have two of each at the top and bottom of the stairs, as it is not possible to carry anything bigger on a seated stairlift.

 Perch stairlifts are better suited to those who find sitting difficult, or uncomfortable.
-These are very similar to standing stairlifts, but support the user underneath the buttocks, meaning that there is less of a need to move hip or knee joints.
+These seats support the user underneath the buttocks, meaning that there is less of a need to move hip or knee joints.
 The stairlift also include a retractable seatbelt to ensure that the users feel safe and secure.

-Straight stairlifts will only travel up a straight staircase, and they tend to be the cheaper option, with installation usually complete in just a few hours.
+Straight stairlifts will only travel up a straight staircase, and they tend to be a more affordable option, with installation usually complete in just a few hours.
 Straight stairlifts are fitted to the stair tread rather than the wall of the staircase, so you needn't worry about having to sort out painting and decorating work.
-Straight stairlifts are powered from the mains, and are available with a battery backup option in case of power failures, for your peace of mind.
+Straight stairlifts are powered from the mains, and are available with a battery backup option in case of a power failure, for your peace of mind.

 Curved stairlifts are able to go round bends in the staircase, as well as glide across landings or half landings.
 All Handicare curved stairlift tracks are made to order, to fit each individual staircase.
-Curved stairlifts operate on a rail that fits very closely to the wall, even on tight bends, freeing up more space on the staircase.
+Curved stairlifts operate on a rail that fits very closely to the wall, even on tight bends.
 Most curved stairlifts run from rechargeable batteries, which are constantly topped up from charging points at the top and bottom of the stairs.
 The seat needs to be in the right place to charge, and there is a warning beep if it is in the wrong place.

 Transfer Platform Straight Stairlifts